CompTIA Security+ Exam Notes

 PAPER MEDIA

-Best to use a cross-cut shredder.
-Some of these devices are rated down to the size of the cut it makes.
+It is best to use a cross-cut shredder.
+Some of these devices are rated according to the size of the cut they make.

-Another method is that some high-security organizations will add water to the paper after it has been shredded.
-This displaces the ink.
-This is known as "Pulping."
+Another method is that some high-security organizations add water to the paper after it has been shredded.
+This displaces the ink, and it is known as "Pulling."

 You can also burn paper documents.
 We did this in the military.
-Since the information we had was considered Top Secret, we burned the paper in an incinerator that had a screen at the top to keep the ashes from floating off.
-Then we pulverized the ashes.
+Since the information we had was considered Top Secret, we burned the paper in an incinerator with a screen at the top to keep the ashes from floating off.
+Then, we pulverized the ashes.

 Monday, April 20, 2020